agera-sdk/previous-version-2/README.md

 The Gaming API is an optional feature that can be turned on or off.

+### Mathematics

-### Geometry
+- Geometry
+  - Defines shapes and intersections.
+  - Shapes have coordinates, including rectangles.
+- SI (Système International d'unités)

-- Rectangle has coordinates and a dimension
+  - Measurement units and their conversions.

 ### Utilities